Last updated May 7, 2020

 Many parks and nature areas have the trail’s difficulty listed at the trailhead.
 The trails are usually marked as easy, moderate, or strenuous (or something of the sort).
 If the park doesn’t have posted information, the information is usually readily available online.

-If you’re new to hiking, start with the easier trails and work your way into the harder ones.
+If you’re new to hiking, start with the easier trails (such as Cathedral Grove on Vancouver Island) and work your way into the harder ones (such as the Enderby Cliffs in BC or Klahhane Ridge in Washington).
 It’s much more rewarding to complete a hike than to turn back because you’ve gotten yourself into trouble.
 Remember, you can always come back!

 Now that you know your difficulty level, it’s time to look at the length and elevation change of your trail.
 We used to only look at trail length, but elevation change can drastically change a 2 km hike from a cake walk to a hike from hell.